demystifyfp/demystifyfp/content/fsharp/series/fstweet/adding-user-profile-page.md

 ```
 We are making use of the `findUser` function that we created while [handling user login request]({{< relref "handling-login-request.md#finding-the-user-by-username" >}}).

-The `FindUserProfile` type represents the function signature of the `findUserProfile` function with its depencies partially applied.
+The `FindUserProfile` type represents the function signature of the `findUserProfile` function with its dependencies partially applied.

 Now we have the domain logic for finding user profile in place and let's turn our attention to the presentation logic!